-9. In the Colour Space drop-down, select the colour space in which you want the movie to be exported-see About Colour Space Management.
+9. In the Colour Space drop-down, select the colour space in which you want the movie to be exported.

 - 10. Click OK. - 11.
 In the Export to QuickTime Movie dialog box, click OK.

 A progress bar appears.

 12. Browse to the location on your computer where you exported your movie file, and double-click on it to view it in your video player.